 *Azure Resource cost is the resources you are using of azure i.e. Network, In-bound Outbound traffic etc.

-**Actual cost may be high/low as compare to these written stats, depending on frequency of Azure Backups and Restorations.
+**Actual cost may be high/low as compared to these written stats, depending on frequency of Azure Backups and Restorations.